Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample4_StronglyTypingARecognizedForm.md

 }
 ```

-Using `FormField<T>` to make your fields strongly-typed, and populating a custom helper model class, such as `Receipt`, is the recommended approach for handling recognized custom forms in which expected labels are known.
+Using `FormField<T>` to make your fields strongly-typed, and populating a custom helper model class, such as `Receipt`, is the recommended approach for handling recognized forms in which expected labels are known.

 To see the full example source files, see: